gapmiss/inline-callouts/README.md

 ## Caveats

-- Consecutive callouts must be separated by at lease one space, character, or line return to be rendered correctly in reading view.
+- Consecutive inline callouts must be separated by at lease one space, character, or line return to be rendered correctly in reading view.
-- Does not work inside a wiki-link
+- Inline callouts do not work inside wiki or external link markdown
 - Markdown and HTML code is NOT rendered in the callout label
 - When using inline callouts in a table, the pipe characters must be escaped by a backslash `\`. e.g.:
 	```